patrickbucher/learning-rust/diary.md

 coding.
 The chapter contains no exercises, but I'd like to implement a directory walk both as breadth- and depth-first search.

+I implemented both breadth- and depth-first search in a struggle session in the evening.
+However, the example I built up doesn't really point out the difference between the two.
+I'd like to sit down for a rework session of this examples.

 # Day 106 (2024-07-08)

 I read chapter 6 in _Grokking Algorithms_ on breadth-first search (and graphs).